 This course is the capstone field experience taking place in a selected classroom of local elementary schools under the guidance and supervision of an experienced teacher and clinical supervisor.
-Student teaching is a 16-week intensive experience in either the fall or spring semester.
 Fall semester student teachers begin with the opening of the assigned school immediately following summer vacation.
 Spring semester student teachers begin in January immediately following the assigned school's winter vacation.
-The student teacher will experience increased teaching responsibility as outlined in the student teaching handbook.